Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/dacc/dacc_wav_gen/readme.md

 ## Running the Application

-1. Build and Program the application using their respective IDEs
+1. Build and Program the application using its respective IDE
 2. Observe a sine wave of 5 KHz frequency on DACC output pins
 3. Press switch SW0 to toggle the waveform shape from sine wave to triangle wave and back